browserengineering/book/book/invalidation.md

         init_style(node)
 ```

-Inside `init_style`, we need to the dependencies of each style field.
+Inside `init_style`, we need to freeze the dependencies of each style field.
 That's easy: only inherited fields have any dependencies:

 ``` {.python}